lwindolf/lzone-cheat-sheets/Cheat Sheets/Languages/When to start pattern.md

 - Your code has 2-3 data sources
 - Access to a single data source is spread over classes that have nothing to do with each other

-### Datasources

-- When the same model can "plug-in" multiple data source (e.g. based on the runtime env)

-### Datasource Schema

-- as soon as possible

 ### Controllers

 - If you have more than one input data source (mouse, keyboard, touch) and multiple views where you need to configure them
 - When you have >2-3 independent use cases operating modes of your application

+### Data sources

+- When the same model can "plug-in" multiple data source (e.g. based on the runtime env)

+### Data source schemata

+This means having an explicit and versione data source schema and migration handling.

+- as soon as possible

+### Transaction Manager

+- as soon as you have non-functional requirements on data sources
+- if you need to coordinate consistency between multiple data sources

 ### Router